NeowayLabs/neowaylabs.github.io/_posts/2022-01-18-journey-ml-platform.md

 * You will need the understanding of your users when the services present any problem.
 Don’t let your users down.
 Provide good support and you will gain their trust.
 * Use every interaction with your users to get feedback and improve the services.
 Payment comes in the long term.

+> Special thanks to my colleagues working on the Machine Learning platform team [Manoel Vilela](https://www.linkedin.com/in/lerax/), [Matheus Frata](https://www.linkedin.com/in/matheus-frata), [Victor Gabriel](https://www.linkedin.com/in/victorgabriel56/), to the current management team [Leandro Leão](https://www.linkedin.com/in/leandroleao/), [Gabriella Xavier](https://www.linkedin.com/in/gabriellaughini/), [Matheus Vill](https://www.linkedin.com/in/matheus-vill-a9005639/), and to the people who were part of this journey in the past [Yuri Vendruscolo](https://www.linkedin.com/in/yvendruscolo/), [André Bittencourt](https://www.linkedin.com/in/andrecb/).